thamugadi/call-cc-krivine/README.md

 **TODO: Better parser.**

-A Krivine machine for the call-by-name reduction of lambda calculus (with call/cc) expressions in Haskell.
+A Krivine machine for the call-by-name reduction of lambda calculus (with call/cc & clock) expressions in Haskell.

 [In his paper](https://www.irif.fr/~krivine/articles/lazymach.pdf), Jean-Louis Krivine describes his machine for the reduction of lambda calculus expressions into head normal form using call-by-name reduction